-Working and living on a budget is not depriving oneself of the pleasures of life but living within one’s means.
-A budget must be prepared each month, setting aside a specific amount for each category like groceries, bills, insurance, and others.
-Sticking to this budget is the key.
+Working and living on a budget should not be seen as depriving oneself of the pleasures of life, but merely as living within one’s means.
+A budget must be prepared each month, setting aside a specific amount of money for each category of expenses, such as groceries, utility bills, insurance, and others.
+Sticking to the budget is the key.

 #3 Track debts

 Tracking debts is especially useful for people who have more than one debt.
-It would help to create a single form that details every type of debt, the individual due dates, and the amount due for each and place it in a strategic location.
+It can help to create a single form that details every type of debt, the individual due dates, and the amount due for each.
+Place the debt tracking list in a strategic and secure location.

 #4 Ask for help from the family

 Communication is not only for the husband and the wife but also between the couple and the creditor.
-If there is the likely chance that a payment will be missed, it will help to contact the creditor and explain and ask for a little leeway, with a promise to make the payment as soon as possible.
+If there is a likely chance that a payment will be missed, it will help to contact the creditor as soon as you are aware of a possible problem.
+Explain your situation and ask for a little leeway, with a promise to bring the payments current as soon as possible.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: